Men’s behaviour change programs

 What are we doing?

-The Northern Territory Government has committed $27.9 million in 2020-21 for initiatives under Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better (2018- 2021) of the Northern Territory’s Domestic, Family and Sexual Violence Reduction Framework 2018- 2028 Safe, respected and free from violence.
+The Northern Territory Government has committed $6.49 million from 2019-20 ongoing for initiatives under Action Plan 1: Changing Attitudes, Intervening Earlier and Responding Better (2018- 2021) of the Northern Territory’s Domestic, Family and Sexual Violence Reduction Framework 2018- 2028 Safe, respected and free from violence.
 This investment includes the implementation of evidence-based and culturally appropriate men’s behaviour change programs and interventions for perpetrators, in Central Australia and the Top End of the Territory.

 What have we achieved so far?